daernsinstantfortress/cupra_we_connect/README.md

 If you were previously running the test version based on [the VW WeConnect ID](https://github.com/tillsteinbach/WeConnect-python/issues/26) version, then this must be completely uninstalled prior to installing this version.
 You can do this by entering `Settings -> Devices & Services`, opening the small cog next to the Volkswagen WeConnect integration and select "delete".
 Then remove all files from /custom_components/volkswagen_we_connect_id and reboot HA to complete the job.
 Don't worry, once you reinstall, everything should come back extactly as it was!

 ### HACS
-The easiest way to add this to your Homeassistant installation is using [HACS](https://hacs.xyz/) and add this repository (https://github.com/daernsinstantfortress/cupra_we_connect) as a custom repository.
-Once done, you can search for "Cupra" and the integration should show up in HACS, allowing installation.
-And then follow the instructions under [Configuration](#configuration) below.
+The easiest way to add this to your Homeassistant installation is using [HACS](https://hacs.xyz/) and install the "Cupra WeConnect" integration.
+Once done, follow the instructions under [Configuration](#configuration) below to set it up.
+(If the integration doesn't appear, you can manually add https://github.com/daernsinstantfortress/cupra_we_connect as a custom repository.
+Once done, you can search for "Cupra" and the integration should show up in HACS, allowing installation.)

 ### Manual